 Kirk’s quarters in The Motion Picture were originally built for the aborted second Star Trek television series Phase II and would go on to serve as Data’s and Worf’s quarters in The Next Generation as well as those of the junior officers, like Harry Kim, on Voyager.

 The production crew of Phase II had only erected the walls of Kirk’s quarters when the show was canceled and produced shifted to The Motion Picture.
 The stateroom Leon Harris built for the movie, and which doubled as Lieutenant Ilia’s quarters, nevertheless stayed largely true to Mike Minor’s design.

 It consisted of two sections: a living room with a library computer terminal and a sleeping area with access to a bathroom, separated by a retractable, transparent partition.
 The translucent sliding door was an invention of Production Designer Harold Michelson.

 A large wall display that showed minimalist art when not in use as viewscreen involved a rare use of rear projection and was back-lit for the artwork.

 Built but unseen was a corner booth and table designed as dining area.
-Lora (then Shane) Johnson, the author of Mr Scott’s Guide to the Enterprise (1987), who visited the set in 1986 just after Star Trek IV: The Voyage Home had been filmed, told Greg Taylor of Trekplace that it had “a clear plexiglas tabletop and snazzy upholstery.”
+Lora (then Shane) Johnson, the author of Mr Scott’s Guide to the Enterprise (1987), visited the set in 1986 just after Star Trek IV: The Voyage Home had been filmed, and told Greg Taylor of Trekplace that it had “a clear plexiglas tabletop and snazzy upholstery.”